mikayla-maki/mikayla-maki.github.io/content/posts/grant-matcher.md

 So now that we've seen the problem and the solutions, let's take a step back, why does this problem exist at all?
 I propose that in the setup of the Grant Matcher puzzle, there is a violation of the Principle of Least Authority that causes all of these issues.
 Let's go back to that successful grant match diagram:

-    !(1.
-Alice sends $10 to the Grant Matcher.
-2. Bob sends $10 to the Grant Matcher.
-3. The Grant Matcher donates their $20 to the Charity)[/static/grant-matcher/success.png]
+{{< figure src="/grant-matcher/success.png" caption="First, Alice sends $10 to the Grant Matcher.
+Then Bob sends $10 to the Grant Matcher.
+Then the Grant Matcher donates their $20 to the Charity" >}}

 The problem with this situation was that, according to the puzzle setup, the Grant Matcher doesn't know about the Charity.
 Because it doesn't know about the charity, the Grant Matcher must be given both the authority to check matching donations, as well as the authority to resolve the two references into a single 'true reference'.
 It's this second authority which breaks encapsulation, forces the Grant Matcher to use a raw reference equality check, and make Alice and Bob unable to cooperate.